SwiftJava/java_swift/README.md

 Support framework for Swift-Java Bridge organised as follows:

-* JavaJNI.swift: Global instance "JNI" managing interface to JNI
+* JNICore.swift: Global instance "JNI" managing interface to JNI

 * JNIObject.swift: basic object types and protocols

+* JNIProxy.swift: classes related to exporting an object to Java

 * JNIField.swift: field accessors

 * JNIMethod.swift: method accessors

 * JNIType.swift: encoding and decoding

+* JavaClass.swift: The object representing a Java class

+* JavaObject.swift: Superclass of all Swift objects representing a object from Java

+* JavaMap.swift: Used to support representing dictionaries in Java

+* HashMap.swift: Used to support representing dictionaries in Java

+* Throwable.swift: Used for error reporting/dumping stack

 # MIT License